ankrh/MCmatlab/README.md

 2: Cosine (Lambertian)
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.lightSource.angularIntensityDistribution.radialWidth`
+`model.MC.LS.AID.radialWidth`
 [rad]
-(Only used for sourceType = 4 and if angularIntensityDistribution.radialDistr is not 2)
+(Only used for sourceType = 4 and if AID.radialDistr is not 2)
 Radial width of the angular intensity distribution.
-If angularIntensityDistribution.radialDistr is set to 0 or 1, this is the 1/e^2 half-angle.
+If AID.radialDistr is set to 0 or 1, this is the 1/e^2 half-angle.
-If angularIntensityDistribution.radialDistr is set to an array, this is the half-angle of the full distribution.
+If AID.radialDistr is set to an array, this is the half-angle of the full distribution.
-For a diffraction limited Gaussian beam, this should be set to model.MC.wavelength\*1e-9/(pi\*model.MC.lightSource.focalPlaneIntensityDistribution.radialWidth\*1e-2))
+For a diffraction limited Gaussian beam, this should be set to model.MC.wavelength\*1e-9/(pi\*model.MC.LS.FPID.radialWidth\*1e-2))

-`model.MC.lightSource.angularIntensityDistribution.XDistr`, `model.MC.lightSource.angularIntensityDistribution.YDistr`
+`model.MC.LS.AID.XDistr`, `model.MC.LS.AID.YDistr`
 [-]
 (Only used for sourceType = 5)
 X and Y distribution of the angular intensity.